fellps/challenge-backend/README.md

 Get in touch with me in on [Github](https://github.com/fellps), [Email](mailto:fellipe.fvs@gmail.com) or [Linkedin](https://www.linkedin.com/in/fellipevasconcelos/)

 ## License
- - This project is licensed under the MIT License - see the LICENSE.md file for details
+ - This project is licensed under the MIT License, contribute to the project!